shesharpnl/knowledge-hub/resources/open-source.md

 ## What is Open Source?

-Open source is when a product's code is made available to the public to the public, allowing people to make modifications to enhance them.
-This concept was found by Christine Peterson, an Executive Director at Foresight in 1998 to make this software more understandable to businesses and people who are not in tech.
+Open source is when a product's code is made available to the public, allowing people to make modifications to enhance them.
+This concept was found by [Christine Peterson](https://foresight.org/our-team/christine-peterson-co-founder-past-president/), an Executive Director at Foresight in 1998 to make this software more understandable to businesses and people who are not in tech.
 Want to learn more?
 Check out her blog post, ["How I coined the term 'open source"](https://opensource.com/article/18/2/coining-term-open-source-software).

 ## How can I benefit from Open Source?